 5. Leverage Your Relationships

 If you’ve been networking from day one, you should have started developing relationships with some of the full-time employees.
 These are valuable relationships to tap into when you start to hear news of hiring for your target role.
 Grab a coffee with someone you respect and with whom you have rapport, within the company to learn about how they got their start and the best route to follow when applying.
+Make a point to book regular coffees, lunch, or chat time with people of influence.

 6. Follow the Suggested Process